Adrián Marín (footballer, born 1997)

-Adrián Marín Gómez (born 9 January 1997) is a Spanish professional footballer who plays as a left-back for Portuguese club Gil Vicente.
+Adrián Marín Gómez (born 9 January 1997) is a Spanish professional footballer who plays as a left-back for Major League Soccer club Orlando City.

 Club career

 Villarreal

 Born in Torre-Pacheco, Region of Murcia, Marín joined local Villarreal CF's academy in 2009 at the age of 12.
 He made his senior debut with the C team in the 2013–14 season in the Tercera División, and also appeared with the reserves in the Segunda División B the same year.

 In May 2014, Marín was called up to the main squad by manager Marcelino García Toral for the preseason trip to Asia.
-He also appeared in friendlies against CF Reus Deportiu and Middlesbrough.
+There, he featured in friendlies against CF Reus Deportiu and Middlesbrough.

-Marín played his first match as a professional on 28 August 2014, coming on as a substitute for Jaume Costa in the 57th minute of a 4–0 home win against FC Astana in the play-off round of the UEFA Europa League.
+Marín played his first match as a professional on 28 August 2014, coming on as a substitute for Jaume Costa in the 57th minute of a 4–0 home win over FC Astana in the play-off round of the UEFA Europa League.
 His maiden La Liga appearance occurred on 14 September, as he started in the 0–0 draw at Granada CF.

 On 20 July 2016, Marín was loaned to fellow top-tier club CD Leganés in a season-long deal.
 Upon returning, he extended his contract until 2021 and was definitely promoted to the first team.